-PDFreactor supports the following pseudo-elements and -classes:
+PDFreactor supports the following pseudo-classes:

-Supported Pseudo-elements/-classes
+Supported Pseudo-Classes

-Pseudo-element/-class Meaning CSS Level ::after Generated content after an element CSS 2.1 ::before Generated content before an element CSS 2.1 :empty An element without children (including text nodes) CSS 3 :first-child An element, first child of its parent CSS 2.1 :footnote-call Generated content replacing elements that are moved to the footnote area.
-Usually shares its value with the corresponding footnote marker.
-CSS 3 :footnote-marker Generated content preceeding footnotes.
-Usually shares its value with the corresponding footnote call.
-CSS 3 :last-child An element, last child of its parent CSS 3 :nth-child(n) An element, n th child of its parent CSS 3 :nth-last-child(n) An element, n th child of its parent CSS 3 :first-of-type An element, first sibling of its type.
+Pseudo-Element/-Class Meaning CSS Level :first-child An element, first child of its parent CSS 2.1 :last-child An element, last child of its parent CSS 3 :nth-child(n) An element, n th child of its parent CSS 3 :nth-last-child(n) An element, n th last child of its parent CSS 3 :first-of-type An element, first sibling of its type.
 CSS 3 :last-of-type An element, last sibling of its type.
 CSS 3 :only-of-type An element, only sibling of its type.
 CSS 3 :nth-of-type(n) An element, n th sibling of its type.
 CSS 3 :nth-last-of-type(n) An element, n th last sibling of its type.
-CSS 3 :not(s) An element that does not match selector s CSS 3
+CSS 3 :empty An element without children (including text nodes) CSS 3 :checked A checked checkbox or radio button.
+CSS 3 :enabled An enabled form field.
+CSS 3 :disabled A disabled form field.
+CSS 3 :-ro-matches(s) An element that matches selector s. level 4 :not(s) An element that does not match selector s.
+CSS 3